oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-customize-ocw24.md

     ![added restoreapp plangroup](./images/phoenix-restoreapp-addedpg-new.png)

-## Task 4: Verify the Switchover plan and plan groups
+## Task 4: Verify the Failover plan and plan groups

-1. We have created all the required (two) user-defined groups in the **mushop-app-switchover** switchover plan as part of the Mushop application switchover.
+1. We have created all the required (two) user-defined groups in the **mushop-app-failover-iad-phx** failover plan as part of the Mushop application failover.

     ![review all userdefined groups](./images/phoenix-userdef-groups-new.png)

-2. Let's review the **mushop-app-switchover** switchover plan
+2. Let's review the **mushop-app-failover-iad-ph** failover plan

     -  Built-in Prechecks - These are the built-in prechecks groups for all the Plan groups (Built-in and User defined).
-    -  Based on the members we have added in both Primary DRPG and Standby DRPG, Full Stack DR created **eleven** Built-in plan groups for the switchover plan.
+    -  Based on the members we have added in both Primary DRPG and Standby DRPG, Full Stack DR created **four** Built-in plan groups for the failover plan.
-    -  We have manually created **two** user-defined groups as per the Mushop application switchover requirement.
+    -  We have manually created **two** user-defined groups as per the Mushop application failover requirements.
-    -  In summary, the **mushop-app-switchover** switchover plan has created with *one*- Built-in prechecks plan group, *eleven*- Built-in Plan groups,*two*- User defined Plan groups
+    -  In summary, the **mushop-app-failover-iad-phx** failover plan has created with *one*- Built-in prechecks plan group, *four*- Built-in Plan groups,*two*- User defined Plan groups

     ![all groups in DR plan](./images/phoenix-all-plangroups-new.png)

-3. Plan groups can be reordered as per the switchover workflow requirement.Since we have created the user defined plan groups in correct order, there is no need to reorder the user defined plan groups.
+3. Plan groups can be reordered as per the failover workflow requirement.Since we have created the user defined plan groups in correct order, there is no need to reorder the user defined plan groups.

     ![reorder dr plan group](./images/phoenix-reorder-groups-new.png)